-Both the put-in (Route 600 crossing at Crofton) and take-out (Route 15 crossing near Palmyra) are well designed concrete or gravel boat landings owned and maintained by the Virginia Department of Game & Inland Fisheries.
+Both the put-in (Route 600 crossing at Crofton) and take-out (Route 15 crossing near Palmyra) are well designed concrete or gravel boat landings owned and maintained by the Virginia Department of Wildlife Resources.
 Parking is good at both facilities.
 This is a very scenic section of the River that has only one Class I-II rapid, and so is easily navigable by novices.
 The distance makes for a nice day of relaxed paddling and fishing.

 Palmyra to Columbia

 Once again, both the put-in at Palmyra (Route 15 crossing) and the take-out at Columbia on the James River (off Columbia Road, aka Rt.
 690, near the Town of Columbia) consist of excellent gravel or concrete boat landings owned by the Department of Wildlife Resources.
 Once again, the scenery makes for an enjoyable day.
 This float is spiced up with several Class I-II rapids and one Class II-III drop, so be sure to have someone of an intermediate skill level along.
 This is the longest float and care should be taken to avoid getting stuck on the water after dark.